 In order to help aspiring history students find the best education for their needs, OnlineColleges.com brings to you this list of the 10 best online colleges for history.
 We evaluated accredited online colleges using criteria such as in-state tuition cost, admissions rates, graduation rates and more, drawn from the National Center for Education Statistics' Integrated Postsecondary Educational Data System (IPEDS).
-You can learn more about our methodology at the bottom of this page.

 Online colleges for history provide students an ample opportunity to learn about the past and apply those lessons to the future.
 Those in online history degree programs can expect to start with a broader view of world history, then narrow their focus as their studies become more advanced.
 Here's more about the journey in store.

 Though the courses a student will take depend greatly upon their chosen specialization in the history field, there are some courses that students will likely dip into during their pursuit of the history degree.
 This is especially true for the online bachelor's degree programs in history, where students are more likely to take the same courses as their peers to learn the basics of historical research and content before they specialize in courses that suit their ultimate educational goals.
 Here are some examples of common history courses a student may take early in their pursuit of the degree:

 Students further along in their bachelor's program or pursuing a master's degree will begin specializing their studies into a particular concentration — such as American History, World History, Military History or Public History.
 Accordingly, these students will begin taking courses with a narrower, more specific focus in order to drill down into the intricacies of historical events or periods.
 For example, a student in the Military History concentration might take courses such as: